-The honorable John D. Perdue is West Virginia’s 24th State Treasurer and is currently serving his fifth term.
-Treasurer Perdue is West Virginia’s longest-serving state treasurer with 19 years in office.
+The honorable John D. Perdue is West Virginia’s 24th State Treasurer and is currently serving his sixth term.
+Treasurer Perdue is West Virginia’s longest-serving state treasurer with 20 years in office.
 He gained that distinction in 2015 when he surpassed Richard Talbott (D-Barbour) who occupied the office from 1933-1951.

 Treasurer Perdue has served the people of West Virginia for more than 40 years.
 He started his public service career with the Department of Agriculture in 1973.
 During his time there he held several positions, including the title of Assistant Commissioner.
 In 1989 he became executive assistant to former Governor Gaston Caperton and served as a member of his executive staff for eight years.

 The Treasurer’s commitment to education is unparalleled.
-His NetWorth financial education program is nationally recognized with the distinct honor of a 2009 Excellence in Financial Literacy Education Award.
-The NetWorth program was also selected as a regional finalist for the Council of State Government Innovations Award for two consecutive years.
+His NetWorth financial education program is the proud past winner of an Excellence in Financial Literacy Education Award.
+The Council of State Governments also gave the NetWorth program its Innovations Award for two consecutive years.

 Treasurer Perdue is the only West Virginia State Treasurer to serve as president of the National Association of State Treasurers (NAST).
 He was honored as the organization’s Treasurer of the Year in 2007.
 In 2012 he received the Unclaimed Property Lifetime Achievement Award from the National Association of Unclaimed Property Administrators (NAUPA).